JohnKeysCloud/displayStuff-ui/readme.md

 ```

 ### Additional Information
-* When the modal is opened, the "close" button is set up to close it via the controller's closeDialog() or closeLightbox() method.
+* When the modal is opened, the "close" button is set up to close it automatically via the controller's closeDialog() or closeLightbox() method.
 The same applies when the "escape" key is pressed.

 * After attaching the controller, you can open or close the modal using openDialog() or closeDialog().